DigitalGlobe/GGD-gbdxm/doc/modelreference.md

 _Classes_ would be split by batch into {{1}, {2, 1, 2}, {2}, {3, 1, 2}} and
 similarly for _Scores_ and _Bounding Boxes_.

+### Segmentation Category

+A segmentation model performs pixel by pixel classification of the input image and generates a confidence per label confidence mask.
+Pixels in each label above a confidence are vectorized into polygons for output.
+The confidence of each polygon is the average of the pixels that are contained within it.

+Input layers:
+ - _Input image_ of size {`batch size`, `image height`, `image width`, `number of channels`}.
+ - (Optional) _Confidence_ scalar.
+If and only if this exists in the model, it must be specified in the model metadata.

+Output layer:
+ - _Confidences_ of size {`batch size`, `image height`, `image width`, `number of labels`}.

 ## Metadata Parameters
 The following parameters are not used in processing, but are stored in the model